pankaj8865/Basic-python-Exercies/README.md

 7.Reverse words in a given String in Python. for eg Pankaj kumar yadav should be written as yadav kumar pankaj

 8.Let’s say I give you a list saved in a variable: a = [1, 4, 9, 16, 25, 36, 49, 64, 81, 100].
 Write one line of Python that takes this list a and makes a new list that has only the even elements of this list in it.

+9.Make a two-player Rock-Paper-Scissors game.
+(Hint: Ask for player plays (using input), compare them, print out a message of congratulations to the winner, and ask if the players want to start a new game)

+Remember the rules:

+    Rock beats scissors
+    Scissors beats paper
+    Paper beats rock